Health Feature Articles

 Practice acts of kindness

 - Find one day of the week and do one new big act of kindness or three to five little ones.
 These can be done at home, school, work or anywhere else.

 - If you already do kind things on a daily basis, pick one day and do something extra special to increase the happiness boost (e.g., volunteer at a school or food pantry for an hour, or let the cars ahead of you in line for the day to help others get through traffic).
 At a recent training, a mom shared that her family does pay-it-forward Fridays.
 Everyone, including the kids, has to do one kind or helpful thing for each person on Friday.
 Maybe it’s leaving a note in a lunchbox, cheering someone on at a game or setting out someone’s coat in the morning.
-Her kids grumbled at first, but now look forward to doing little things for each other on Fridays, and mom said she notices a difference in how they all treat each other.
+Her kids grumbled at first but they now look forward to doing little things for each other on Fridays, and mom said she notices a difference in how they all treat each other.

 Invest in relationships

 - In successful relationships, people spend time together and talk.
 In our busy lives, trying to find more time to be together can be difficult.
 Start small and add time here and there.
 For example, take a minute every morning to find out what each person is going to do that day.
 Later that day, have each person share how that activity went.